San Dieguito Lagoon State Marine Conservation Area: Geography and natural features

-San Dieguito Lagoon SMCA is located near Del Mar, CA.
+San Dieguito Lagoon SMCA is located near Del Mar, California.

 This area consists of waters below the mean high tide line within the San Dieguito Lagoon Ecological Reserve.

 Habitat and wildlife

 This area protects estuarine/lagoon habitat and associated species.

 Recreation and nearby attractions

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California's south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.